seed-pulse/baibainn/README.md

 > "Growth is not evolution."
 >
-> Every act of expansion faces a critical breaking point.
+> Every act of expansion contains a tipping point.
-> When the idea of infinity confronts physical reality, the true question becomes:
+> When the concept of infinity confronts physical reality, the real question is:
 > **Can it be sustained?**

 ---

 ## References

 - *Doraemon* by Fujiko F. Fujio — "Baibain" episode
 - Laws of Thermodynamics, Special Relativity
-- Theoretical discussions on replication, thermal limits, and entropy
+- Theoretical discussions on replication, entropy, and kinetic collapse